Senior Gear Editor

 Steve, putting the Radster Trail through her paces in British Columbia.
 Photo: Lindsay Gough//The Inertia

-Steve, based in British Columbia, Canada, has his own ideal testing grounds – a mix of country roads and offroad riding conditions in and around Squamish, BC, as well as urban riding environments in the city of Vancouver.
+Steve, based in British Columbia, Canada, has his own ideal testing grounds – a mix of country roads and off-road riding conditions in and around Squamish, BC, as well as urban riding environments in the city of Vancouver.
 He’s put in hundreds of miles himself in testing these bikes, and the two testers frequently collaborate to ensure they’re on the same page in terms of comparisons, top picks, and more.

-Style: Yes, style points do matter in life and these electric bikes are no exception.
-Sure it’s based on opinion, but most of us know a good-looking bike from one that looks better under a paper bag.
+Style: Yes, style points do matter in life, and these electric bikes are no exception.
+Sure, it’s based on opinion, but most of us know a good-looking bike from one that looks better under a paper bag.

 Components: We’re talking shifters, brakes, drivetrain, etc. If these aren’t held to a standard of high quality, the bike won’t work properly in the long term.
 Especially since electric bikes are generally much heavier than a standard pedal bike, having good components to withstand the extra wear is important.
-Here, we took into account what type of wheels, fork, and brakes can make the difference in an ebike being something that holds up over time or cause grief after a just a few rides.
+Here, we took into account what type of wheels, fork, and brakes can make the difference in an ebike being something that holds up over time or cause grief after just a few rides.

 Battery: Does the battery hold a charge for long enough to be useful?
 Does it charge in a reasonable amount of time?
 These are important questions when thinking of the long-term regular use of an electric bike.
-Newer tech is coming out such as in Rad’s intelligent battery on the Radster Trail made to safeguard against spontaneous combustion, which is a positive step forward to addressing the safety concerns that, although infrequent, are certainly valid concerns.
+Newer tech is coming out, such as in Rad’s intelligent battery on the Radster Trail, made to safeguard against spontaneous combustion, which is a positive step forward to addressing the safety concerns that, although infrequent, are certainly valid concerns.

 Portola Passenger Package

 Racks and Add-Ons: To be a proper adventure mobile, you need to be able to bring extra gear along for the ride.
-Beyond racks, some companies offer additional features that you can add to the kit like integrated lights, passenger seats, baskets, and more, making it much more than just a bike to get from point A to point B. Our favorite here is an integrated rack, like those on the Ride1UP Portola and Lectric XP that allows for a second rider to hop on board.
+Beyond racks, some companies offer additional features that you can add to the kit, like integrated lights, passenger seats, baskets, and more, making it much more than just a bike to get from point A to point B. Our favorite here is an integrated rack, like those on the Ride1UP Portola and Lectric XP4, that allows for a second rider to hop on board.

 fat tire electric bikes in san francisco